aShubh-01/To-Do-List-in-C-.NET/README.md

    Paste it in _Form1.cs, Form2.cs, Form3.cs, Form4.cs, Form5.cs, Form7.cs, Form8.cs & Form9.cs_ Source Code.

 7. Save every form and hit Start, your program should work.

+Incase you use SQL Server Management Studio, you can get the queries to all tables and database in the '_SQLQuery1.sql_'.
+Then you can setup your own database.